DannyGersh/exercises/README.md

 * latex supported - everything that comes with the "texlive-latex-extra" installation
 * usage of latex packages

+## technical description:
-the website lives in a docker container (see the [](dockerf file)), from which it serves its contents to the web
+the website lives in a docker container (see the [docker file](https://github.com/DannyGersh/exercises/blob/main/production/Dockerfile)), from which it serves it's contents to the web. this container shares a volume directory with the host os(ubuntu server).